 The Seminary is the academic center of the Conservative Movement.
 JTS trains rabbis, cantors, and educators, and provides academically accredited programs for college and graduate studies, Jewish social work, etc. Founded in 1886, it has been the home of leading scholars in Judaic studies; and the JTS Library is the world's most varied and substantial collection of Jewish books.

 Members of Rodfei Zedek annually help in the delivery of Ma'ot Chitim (food packages) for the High Holidays and Passover.
 The recipients are very grateful, the Ma'ot Chitim of Greater Chicago organizers are very grateful for our participation, and it's a mitzvah!
 If you're in good shape and are looking around for a new mitzvah to take on, consider joining this group.
 Participants must be age 12 or older to go into the warehouse.
-To volunteer to pack or to deliver on September 17 for Rosh HaShanah and in the spring for Pesach, phone 847.674.3224 or email [email protected]
+To volunteer to pack or to deliver in the autumn for Rosh HaShanah (August 26, 2018) and in the spring for Pesach (April 14, 2019), phone 847.674.3224 or email [email protected]

 Founded in 1911, the Hyde Park & Kenwood Interfaith Council is among the oldest interfaith organizations in the nation.
 It is an association of religious and spiritual communities, seminaries, and services organizations which intentionally cooperate to foster just and compassionate relationships and interconnectedness.